developer-omar/search-on/README.md

 You can use the following commands:

+- `pnpm install` to install dependencies.
 - `pnpm dev`  to open a browser and install the extension in development mode.

-- `pnpm build` to bundle your extension for production.
+## License

+Copyright (c) Omar Quispe

+This software is released under the terms of the GNU General Public License v3.0.
+See the LICENSE file for further information.